john-baxter/Bites-game/backlog.md

 Liaise with Peter about the front-end

 ### Current
-Create a way to choose which anthill rule is used (pick an option or pick random)
+Create user's choice option for anthill order:

 ### Next
-Create user's choice option for anthill order:
 Start working on wine being included
 Create a selection (possibly all) of the wine rules Develop the option-picking function to allow for choosing wine rules too